 How many people will the change affect?

 The Treasury says that the change will affect in the region of 300,000 taxpayers.
 Of these, 90,000 will not have to pay tax or report their trading income.
+The remainder will use the new online platform to report and pay tax on income.
 Tax Minister James Murray has said that:

 “From trading old games to creating content on social media, we are changing the way HMRC works to make it easier for Brits to make the very most of their entrepreneurial spirit.”